arati-1/reactjs.org/beta/src/content/apis/react/useImperativeHandle.md

 Add `useImperativeHandle` to customize the value the parent component receives when it tries to get a `ref` from a child component.
 To use this Hook, you must first opt into exposing the ref, which you can do with [`forwardRef`](/apis/react/forwardRef).

-For example, here `MyInput` component exposes an object with a single `focus` method:
+For example, here the `MyInput` component exposes an object with a single `focus` method:

 ```js {5-9}
 const MyInput = forwardRef((props, ref) => {